cybercongress/go-cyber/testnet/MANUAL_TESTS.md

 ## Linking

 1. create link -> link created
-2. create dublicated link -> returns error
+2. create existed link by the same address -> returns error
+3. broadcast tx with multiple links messages -> links created
+4. linkchain in the one cyberlink message -> links created

 ____________